frank-64/ToBeFrank/_posts/2024-06-26-AGI-ChatGPT.md

   - Gemini fakes
   - Rabbit R1
   - NVidia most valuable company in world
+  - Overhype until people realise capabilities
+  - Investors love the AI buzzword
+  - Hire less workers
    -->

+'AI' has been the talk of the tech since it's potential was widely realised with the release of GPT 3.5 and ChatGPT in November 2022.
+During this initial hype we saw many companies scramble to implement their own AI offerings.
+This lead to some companies demonstrating their implementation of AI with best case examples in favorable environments and even faking capabilities.
+This practice has been coined 'AI Washing' where companies are overhyping their AI further than their capabilities to attract investment and mislead consumers.
+We've seen this from demos such as [Devin AI](https://youtu.be/tNmgmwEtoWE) and [Google's Gemini](https://www.theregister.com/2023/12/11/ai_in_brief/).

+There are huge market incentives in AI and it's a buzzword that gets lots attention from investors and consumers alike.
+This hype has lead to explosions in profit and stock prices for microchip companies such as NVidia and Supermicro, due to huge compute requirements to train and run all these models, that are only getting bigger.

 # Devs Are Expensive, So Are Mistakes...